 For the first time I looked at him.
 Really looked at him.
 It was my boyfriend.
 My Korean boyfriend.
 My Korean boyfriend who I was seeing in person for the first time in my life.
 My eyes slid from his face along his arms.
 Muscular arms.
 Down to his hands resting in his lap.
 There was that watch, the silver watch I would recognize in an instant because it was on every photo of him I have seen.
 And his hands were just as manly and beautiful as in the photos.

 I looked up to see him smiling at me.
 My eyes went down again to his hand but this time it wasn’t resting in his lap.
 It was outstreched, palm-upward, ready for me to hold it.
 Big smile settled in on my face as our hands wrapped around each other.

 Actually, nothing had gone wrong that night.

-If you have a Korean guy you like, or if you are already in a relationship with one, we would love to share our experiences and tell you what we have learned so far, but we would also love to hear any tips that you might have .
+If you have a Korean guy you like, or if you are already in a relationship with one, we are happy to have been able to share our experiences and tell you what we have learned, but we would also love to hear any tips that you might have .

 Don’t miss our newest answers and other goodies we publish – get prompt notifications in your inbox with “Follow via Email” function in the sidebar.
 We don’t publish often, so we won’t flood your inbox.